bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 - UAT and time for UAT - Test Environment availability for Business Owners
 - Process to move to TEST: Inform Trish (for UAT) and see WoW in GitHub - discuss how it works
 - review & discuss Meetings & Events (see xls on SharePoint)
+- walkthrough Vision document which we will be using for PI planning

 ---
 Feb 25